 - Use a damp rag to clean any old gasket residue from the surface of the lens.

-- Use a towel to remove the old bulb carefully.
+- Get a towel to use to remove the old bulb carefully.

-- Use the same towel to dry inside the fixture and clean any gasket residue from the light housing.
+- Continue to use the same towel to dry inside the fixture and clean any gasket residue from the light housing.
 Do not use any hard scraper for cleaning of the surface or the housing may not seal properly.

 - Screw in the new bulb securely, don’t tighten it, or it may break.